JulieLascar/Annotation-of-LSF-subtitled-videos/Step3_supervised_classification/Prepare_data/README.md

 # Prepare data
+Code to prepare datas as presented in the paper (sections 6.1 and 6.2).

 ├── correct_annotations.ipynb   --------  _To manually correct the annotations_
 ├── data_utils.py ----------------------  _Utils fonctions to prepare the data_